mindspore-ai/docs/tutorials/source_en/advanced_use/parameter_server_training.md

 - Server: saves model weights and backward computation gradients, and updates the model using gradients pushed by workers.

 - Worker: performs forward and backward computation on the network.
-The gradient value for forward computation is uploaded to a server through the `Push` API, and the model updated by the server is downloaded to the worker through the `Pull` API.
+The gradient value for backward computation is uploaded to a server through the `Push` API, and the model updated by the server is downloaded to the worker through the `Pull` API.

 - Scheduler: establishes the communication relationship between the server and worker.